Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Method

 \subsection{Skill Training for Task Parameter Extrapolation}

-{\bf Training with paired} forward-inverse trajectories is illustrated in the upper row of Figure~\ref{fig:proposed_method}.
+{\bf Training with paired} forward-inverse trajectories is illustrated in the upper row of Fig.~\ref{fig:proposed_method}.
 For training, first, a pair of forward-inverse demonstrations ($\tau^F$ and $\tau^I$) is randomly chosen from the dataset.
-Then, random observation points (empirically set to range from 1 to 15) are selected from the forward and inverse demonstrations in the pair.
+Then, random observation points (empirically set to range from 1 to 15) are selected from the paired forward and inverse demonstrations.
 These observations (shown with 3 dots in the figure) are independently sampled with time-steps normalized to a $[0, 1]$ time scale.
-Next, these observations are processed by separate forward and inverse encoders ($E_F$ and $E_I$), and outputs are averaged to yield representations for the pair ($r_F$ and $r_I$).
-These representations are aggregated into a unified representation ($r$) via a convex combination with a stochastic weight: $r = p \times r_F + (1-p) \times r_I$, where $0 \le p \le 1$, as shown in Figure~\ref{fig:proposed_method}.
-A separate module ($E_\psi$) is employed to embed the task parameter ($\psi$), where the embedding ($e_{\psi}$) is generated by a fully connected neural network for vector inputs and by a convolutional neural network for image inputs.
-This embedding ($e_{\psi}$) is concatenated with the common latent representation ($r$) and a randomly chosen query time step, and then passed through both forward and inverse decoders ($D_F$ and $D_I$) to predict sensorimotor values for the corresponding time step, as shown on the right side of the upper row in Figure~\ref{fig:proposed_method}.
-The forward and inverse decoders generate the mean and standard deviation of a normal distribution, and the network is optimized by back-propagating the negative log-likelihood of the predicted sensorimotor values against the ground truth at that specific time step.
-This procedure is repeated with random forward-inverse demonstration pairs and with random observations from these pairs until convergence.
-After training, we expect our system to generate the full inverse sensorimotor trajectory from sampled points of a chosen forward trajectory by setting $p=1$ and by querying the system with all time points from 0 to 1.
+Next, these observations are \serdaradd{encoded} by separate forward and inverse encoders ($E_F$ and $E_I$), and outputs are averaged to yield representations for the pair ($r_F$ and $r_I$).
+These representations are aggregated into a unified representation ($r$) via a convex combination with a stochastic weight: $r = p \times r_F + (1-p) \times r_I$, where $0 \le p \le 1$, as shown in the figure.
+A separate module ($E_\psi$) is employed to embed the task parameter ($\psi$), where the embedding ($e_{\psi}$) is generated by a fully connected and a convolutional neural network for vector and image inputs, respectively.
+This embedding ($e_{\psi}$) is concatenated with the common latent representation ($r$) and a randomly chosen query time step, and then passed through both forward and inverse decoders ($D_F$ and $D_I$) to predict SM values for the corresponding time step, as shown on the right side of the upper row in the figure.
+The decoders output a normal distribution's mean and variance, optimized via negative log-likelihood against ground truth.
+This repeats with random forward-inverse pairs and observations until convergence.
+After training, we set $p=1$ and query all time points to generate the full inverse SM trajectory from a chosen forward trajectory.